Regionally Oriented National School of Cybersecurity – RONSC (École nationale de cybersécurité à vocation régionale, ENCVR)

 - Cyber Incident Management & Critical Information Protection

 - Cybercrime Training and Prevention

 - Cyber Security Awareness

-But the ENVR is less about providing assistance to African countries than about creating a regional hub for expertise on cybersecurity.
-Temporarily based in Senegal’s National School of Public Administration, the Academy seeks to enhance regional cooperation between African countries, for example by harmonising expertise and practices.
-This project aims to favour pedagogical innovation and to ensure quality training.
+Therefore, the RONCS is not intended to provide assistance to African states, but rather to serve as a regional hub for expertise on cybersecurity.
+It is temporarily based in Senegal’s National School of Public Administration, but seeks to enhance regional cooperation between African countries, for example by harmonizing expertise and practices.
+This project aims at fostering pedagogical innovation and ensuring quality training.

 The Cybil project repository is being continuously updated, and the information it contains is either publicly available, or consent for publication was given by the owner.
 Please contact the portal manager with any additional information or corrections.
 Whilst every reasonable effort is made to keep the content of this inventory accurate and up to date, no warranty or representation of any kind, express or implied, is made in relation to the accuracy, completeness or adequacy of the information contained in these pages.